-Post implementation of the FGRS, the year on year increase of the average assessment has significantly decreased for all council cohorts, showing the effect of the rate cap.
+Post implementation of the FGRS, the year on year increase of the average assessment has decreased for all council cohorts, reflecting the constraint on rates and charges revenue.

 The following graph demonstrates that in the forward projections of councils since implementation of the FGRS there is a trend of lower growth in forecast income from rates and charges.
 The 2015-16 (prior to cap) projections are shown to show the difference.